 The Federal Fair Housing Act was enacted to stamp out discrimination practices in housing matters.

-Passed in 1968, the Act prohibited discrimination in the financing, sale and rental of housing based on race, nationality, color, and religion.
+Passed in 1968, the Act prohibited housing discrimination in the financing, sale and rental of housing based on race, national origin, color, and religion.

 The act was also amended multiple times along the way to rope in more protected classes.
 In 1974 and 1988, the act was amended to include sex, disability and familial status as protected classes, respectively.

 Essentially, this brought the number of protected classes under the Federal Fair Housing Act to seven.
-That is, race, color, religion, nationality, sex, familial status, and disability.
+That is, race, color, religion, national origin, sex, familial status, and disability.

 What Government Agency Oversees Fair Housing in Utah?